-There continues to be strong support from the courts in Ireland that adjudication should continue with a minimum of intervention, that in any event is currently limited to blatant or obvious breaches of procedural fairness.
-It remains to be seen if a case based upon an unreasonable adjudicator fee could be advanced, such as to reach the high bar of the court accepting that intervention is necessary.
+There continues to be strong support from the Courts in Ireland that adjudication should continue with a minimum of intervention, that in any event is limited to blatant or obvious breaches of procedural fairness.
+It remains to be seen if a case based upon an unreasonable adjudicator's fee could be advanced, such as to reach the high bar of the Court accepting that intervention is necessary.
 In the meantime, there is a risk, albeit I would suggest low, of an individual adjudicator charging a high, or what could be considered an excessive or unreasonable fee, as is the case with all professions, without making a statistical return in compliance with the Code of Practice.
 However, this should be weighed against the extensive body of reasonable fees charged and acceptable outcomes secured, thus protecting the cashflow of the industry and alleviating the necessity to resort to the courts.
-The community of adjudicators is small where behaviour beyond accepted norms, or in contravention of the Code of Practice, will usually be exposed with time.
+The community of adjudicators is small, and behaviour beyond accepted norms, or in contravention of the Code of Practice, will usually be exposed with time.
 Any excessive fee charging will become known and will reflect in a negative reputation, which would not be in the best interests of any adjudicator.

 The case that the full year number of returns for this year 2022/2023 being less than the previous year 2021/2022 is due to excessive adjudicator fees is not persuasive.
-The reason for the reduction could be that there have simply been less disputes.
-Alternatively, there may be a higher proportion of disputes where the parties have exercised their choice to agree upon the adjudicator themselves, without assistance from the CCAS, or submission of a following statistical return in accordance with the Code of Practice.54 It should also be borne in mind that referrals to the CCAS have fluctuated in recent years,55 therefore a present reduction for 22/23 from 21/22 cannot be interpreted as a continuing downward trend.
+The reason for the reduction could be that there have simply been fewer disputes.
+Alternatively, there may be a higher proportion of disputes where the parties have exercised their choice to agree upon the adjudicator themselves, without assistance from the CCAS, or submission of a following statistical return in accordance with the Code of Practice.55 It should also be borne in mind that referrals to the CCAS have fluctuated in recent years,56 and therefore the reduction for 22/23 from 21/22 cannot be interpreted as a continuing downward trend.
 There is presently an absence of evidence to support the assertion that excessive adjudicator fees have had the direct result of reducing the number of references to the CCAS.

-In answer to the question posed, is it the case that adjudicator fees are unreasonable and are they open-ended, I conclude, based upon the analysis and findings in this paper, that the level of fees charged are not unreasonable.
+In answer to the question posed - is it the case that adjudicator's fees are unreasonable and are they open-ended? - I conclude, based upon the analysis and findings in this paper, that the level of fees charged is not unreasonable.
 However, I would accept that without the full adjudicator return data, as required by the Code of Practice, there may be further criticism of excessive fees being charged.
-The assertion of fees being open-ended by way of cost is I believe unjustified as the analysis of the available data within this paper demonstrates that an adjudicators fee, relative to value in dispute can be ascertained in advance.
+The assertion of fees being open-ended by way of cost is I believe unjustified as the analysis of the available data within this paper demonstrates that an adjudicator's fee, relative to 'value in dispute' of up to EUR 1m, can be easily determined in advance of any commitment to begin the process.